mathsaey/adventofcode/README.md

 Besides my solutions, this repository contains the AOC module.
 This module contains a macro, `aoc`, that automatically generates a module named based on the provided day and year.
-Besides this, it provides the `input` function which automatically loads an input file in the correct location as a Stream of strings.
+Besides this, it provides the `input_stream` function which automatically loads an input file in the correct location as a Stream of strings.

 # Mix Tasks